 Registration for all sessions starts at 3:00 PM.
 Check-out starts at 9:00 AM.
 Please refer to your specific session for start and end dates.
 Most sessions begin on Sunday and end on Saturday.

 Galilee offers a variety of programs throughout the year for all ages.
 Each of our programs is carefully planned to create a welcoming community where participants have opportunities to step away from regular life and create new relationships, challenge themselves, learn more about themselves and the world around them, and enjoy the beauty of God’s creation.
 Camp Galilee is a safe and sacred space where all are welcome no matter their race, religion, gender, gender identity, or sexuality.

 Our summer program for youth provides a meaningful and adventure-filled experience for campers ages 8 to 16.
-One-week sessions are offered from late June through mid-August.
+One-week sessions are offered from late June through early-August.